 Our private transport

-We find that most of the time our travellers really enjoy interacting with the driver who is usually the same driver for the whole journey, and who normally doesn't speak much English, but becomes an integral part of the group.
+We find that most of the time our travelers really enjoy interacting with the bus driver who is usually the same driver for the whole journey, and who normally doesn't speak much English, but nevertheless becomes an integral part of the group.